On universal classes of Lyapunov functions for linear switched systems: Universal classes of common Lyapunov functions

 \begin{definition} A set $\mathcal{P}$ of functions from $\R^n$ to $\R$ is a \emph{universal class of Lyapunov functions} if for every bounded set $\M\subset M_n(\R)$ such that $(\Sigma_\M)$ is uniformly exponentially stable there exists a common Lyapunov function for $(\Sigma_\M)$ in $\mathcal{P}$. \end{definition} An equivalent formulation of the universality of a class $\mathcal{P}$ is that \emph{the converse Lyapunov theorem holds true within $\mathcal{P}$}.

-As mentioned in the introduction, the construction of a common Lyapunov function for switched linear systems can be easily obtained.
+As mentioned in the introduction, the theoretical construction of a common Lyapunov function for linear switched systems can be easily obtained.
 For instance, a locally Lipschitz continuous Lyapunov function may be defined as